Banque Cantonale Vaudoise

-Banque Cantonale Vaudoise (BCV) is the cantonal bank of the Swiss Canton of Vaud.
+The Banque Cantonale Vaudoise (BCV) is the cantonal bank of the Swiss Canton of Vaud.
 Headquartered in Lausanne, it is Vaud's biggest bank by balance sheet.
 BCV is a universal bank providing retail banking, corporate banking, wealth management, and trading services.

-Activities of the BCV outside the canton of Vaud

-Unlike most Swiss cantonal banks, which operate primarily in the economic area of their home canton, BCV's field of activity extends far beyond their cantonal and national borders.
+Activities

 In the 1990s, several cantonal banks attempted to increase growth outside of their local and cantonal state borders.
 The expansion strategy of the BCV during this period with Greece and Hong Kong resulted in billions of dollars in losses.
-In the past, the Swiss taxpayer regularly paid for the damage incurred - even though a cantonal bank, as in the case of the BCV, never had a state guarantee.
+In the past, the Swiss taxpayer regularly paid for the damage incurred, even though a cantonal bank, as in the case of the BCV, never had a state guarantee.

 In a BCV press release, published in 2011, it was stated that an office was to be opened in Zurich.
 With its presence in Zurich, BCV Asset Management is driving the expansion of its institutional business in the German-speaking part of Switzerland.

 In an interview with the newspaper Le Temps on Sept.
 15th 2015, the CEO of BCV, Pascal Kiener, stated with regard to the geographical activities of the bank that the expansion plans of the BCV would be limited to the neighboring countries of Switzerland.
 Another NZZ newspaper article reports that BCV acted as a lender to a Canadian-Turkish company in the Canadian province of Saskatchewan in that same year.
 In order to meet and speak with Alanna Koch, the former vice minister of agriculture, Banque Cantonale Vaudoise (BCV) invited Swiss journalists to Regina, Saskatchewans capital.

 As part of the Swiss Bank Program of the US Department of Justice, DoJ, the BCV has reached an agreement.
 By paying a fine of US$41.7 million, the tax dispute between Switzerland and the United States has been settled in December 2015.
+The Bank had to transmit the names of approximately 200 employees to the US authorities.

 The director general of the Vaud Cantonal Bank (BCV), Stefan Bichsel, declared in an interview given in November 2016 on the portal Fundplatt.com that BCV has no longer any branch office abroad.
 The office in Zurich would be the only one outside of the canton of Vaud.

-According to directory of the website thebanks.eu, which lists more than 8,000 European banks, the "Banque Cantonale Vaudoise Guernsey Branch" is a subsidiary of the Swiss Cantonal Bank BCV.
-Guernsey is also known as a tax haven.